Health

 While this can be tough on you as a caregiver, there are ways that you can help prevent this from happening.

-Dementia clocks are hugely popular and are designed to show whether it is day or night as well as the time of day, which can help people with dementia to understand whether they should be in bed or awake.
+Dementia clocks are hugely popular and are designed to show whether it is day or night as well as the time of day, which can help people with dementia understand whether they should be in bed or awake.

 It can also be a good idea to limit daytime naps and avoid any caffeine or alcohol in the evenings.